 To make your search easier to find the ideal beach location you can now filter your search on Camping Ireland for Beach Holidays.

 A record number of Irish beaches have won the prestigious blue flag and green coast awards.
 In 2023, 159 beaches have won an award from An Táisce, two more than last year.
 The 94 beaches that have been awarded blue flag status include three new additions all from Co Mayo – Bertha, Clare Island (Louisburgh) and Old Head.
 A blue flag is awarded for “excellent” water quality.
 To find out if your favourite beach as been awarded blue flag status click here

 Take a few days away, hook up the caravan, prep the motorhome or pack-up the tent.
 Experience all that Ireland has to offer.
 And, if it’s too busy along the coast come in few kilometres where you will find plenty of quality approved caravan & camping parks to overnight.

 So whether you are visiting the Wild Atlantic Way, Ireland’s Ancient East or Northern Ireland there are some great beaches with miles of golden sands and some hidden gems.
-Ireland boasts 93 Blue Flag beaches and its coastline stretches to over 6,000km offering some of the most scenic, safe and spectacular beaches in the world.
+Ireland boasts 94 Blue Flag beaches and its coastline stretches to over 6,000km offering some of the most scenic, safe and spectacular beaches in the world.
 They are the perfect locations to holiday with your family and make great memories.
 Some of Ireland’s top caravan & camping parks are located along the coastline of Ireland.
-You can now access a list of sites that are ideal for beach holidays through the new Camping Ireland website.

 Here are some of our favourite beaches.